Arctic / British Isles, Jan Mayen & Svalbard / From the Highlands to the High Arctic

 Hear some of the stories from your guide today en route back to Kirkwall.
 Once back in the island capital we will take a tour of St Magnus Cathedral, built by the Vikings during their 500 year reign over the islands.

-Day 3: Fair Isle, Shetland Islands
+Fair Isle, Shetland Islands landscape

 Fair Isle is a real paradise for birdwatchers.
 Huge number of birds inhabits the lush grasslands and spectacular cliffs.
 Over 345 species have been recorded here – more than anywhere else in Britain.
 During our walk across the island, we hope to see northern fulmars, kittiwakes, northern gannets, puffins, and great and arctic skuas.